unicoinorg/smart-contract/README.md

 $ deploy:local
 ```

-You can now connect an Ethereum client such as MetaMask to your local testnet at `http://localhost:8545` and interact with your smart contract.
+You can now connect an Ethereum client such as MetaMask or MyEtherWallet to your local testnet at `http://localhost:8545` and interact with your smart contract.

 ## Deploy